harshJyoriya1009/Word-Converter-React/README.md

 npm start
 ```

-5)Open your browser and go to http://localhost:3000 to view the app.
+5) Open your browser and go to http://localhost:3000 to view the app.

 **Usage**
 - On the homepage, you can enter text in the provided textarea and use the various buttons to manipulate the text.